 The relationship between the authorities of Somalia and those of the self-declared independent entity of “Somaliland” remains an important area of focus.
-The latter continue to maintain that it is sovereign and rejects the emerging federation.
-Against this background, UNSOM is engaged in contacts with all relevant sides to foster dialogue and a spirit of continued communication and cooperation towards a negotiated relationship between the administrations.
+The latter continue to maintain that “Somaliland” is sovereign and rejects the emerging federation.
+Against this background, UNSOM engages in contacts with all relevant sides to foster dialogue and a spirit of continued communication and cooperation towards a negotiated relationship between the administrations.

-UNSOM PAMG engages with Somali civil society organizations to ensure their participation in the ongoing peacebuilding and state-building processes.
-In this regard, PAMG has maintained a “Somali Opinion Leadership Forum” since October 2014 as a platform for Somali intellectuals, academia, religious leaders, clan elders, business leaders, unions, students, women, youth and others to meet on a regular basis, discuss, exchange ideas on political, reconciliation, economic and other priorities are important building blocks in the promotion and maintenance of peace in the country and make recommendations on the way forward.
+UNSOM PAMG works with a range of Somali civil society organisations to ensure their participation in the peacebuilding and state-building processes.
+In this regard, PAMG has maintained a “Somali Opinion Leadership Forum” since October 2014 as a platform for Somali intellectuals, academics, religious leaders, clan elders, business leaders, unions, students, women and youth to meet on a regular basis to discuss issues and concerns, exchange ideas on political, reconciliation, economic and other priorities are important building blocks in the promotion and maintenance of peace in the country, based on inclusive process and representative outcomes.

-PAMG commitment at this point aims at mobilizing local civil society organizations as partners whose voices and views on issues affecting the country should be heard by Somali and international policy-makers.
-PAMG works with and/or supports civil society organizations through the provision of advice, regular consultations and collaboration on outreach programmes, civic education, reconciliation, mediation efforts, information-sharing, and capacity-building.
+PAMG’s commitment is to mobilise civil society organisations as partners whose voices and views on issues affecting the country will be heard by Somali and international policy makers.
+PAMG works with and supports civil society organisations through the provision of advice, regular consultations and collaboration on outreach programmes, communications, civic education, reconciliation, mediation efforts, information-sharing, and capacity-building.